 When Weaver announced the decision not to switch to the KWA pipeline, there was an audible response of approval from the audience.
 Significant public opposition to the KWA deal was no secret.
 The Flint water crisis was a man-made disaster, not simply, as the mainstream media presents, as a money-saving measure, but as a result of vested private interests, particularly that of Wright and his KWA scheme.

 Following Weaver’s speech, she called upon other officials.
-After an obsequious introduction, she asked Young of the American Water Works Association to speak.
+After an obsequious introduction, she asked Young of the American Water Works Co. to speak.
 When he reached the podium a voice from the audience asked, “What about privatization?”
 Young glibly responded, “Don’t worry about that,” provoking more animosity from the crowd.
 “We know who you are!” was heard, referring to his role as the head of the organization representing the water utilities of the US.